SeanTFarr/Mapping_Earthquakes/README.md

 <img src="images\dark.png">

-To see only the major earthquakes, the ser only needs to deselect the Earthquakes and they will get all major earthquakes(greater that a magnitude of 5)
+To see only the major earthquakes, the user only needs to deselect the Earthquakes and they will get all major earthquakes(greater that a magnitude of 4.5)

 <img src="images\major_eq_wth_techt.png">